maharizi/amazon-unitTest/README.md

 # amazon-unitTest!

-UNIT-TEST - Opening a Chrome/Edge browser, searching for "mouse", getting a list of items, inserting into a list of items.
+UNIT-TEST - Opening a Chrome/Edge browser, searching for "mouse", getting a list of items, inserting into a list of items. (with asserts)

 ##---This app was developed by Maor Maharizi---##